isaec/generate-combinations/README.md

 # generate-combinations

 Generate all combinations of an object from a description, with advanced type safety. `generate-combinations` supports javascript and typescript, with esm or commonjs style imports.
+No dependencies,and easy to extend.
+Ergonomic and declarative API.
+MIT Licensed.

+Ideal for snapshot unit testing.
+Use `test.each` to generate a test case for each object, and expect it to match its snapshot.
+With a few lines, you can detect a change to the output of your unit for any valid input data.

 ## installation